miroppb/SimpleBibleSongDisplayer/README.md

 ## SimpleBibleSongDisplayer2

 This application is meant to be used to churches or really any place that can benefit from it.
+I created this application for my church, back when  we were using SoftProjector, but wanted something with more features.
+We then started using EasyWorship, so I didn't work on it much, but I still use it during our video streams.

 Application does:
 1. Reads .xml file with lines of text.
 Recommend using something like